A Landscapes for Learning Journaling Program is in the works!

 The journaling program includes writing prompts for self-reflection, including famous and interesting quotes for you to ponder, whether you are a high school student, and undergraduate, a parent, a single-mother, or teacher.
 I’ll have journals specifically tailored to each demographic.

-Why and how to Journal?
+How to Journal?

-You can use the Landscapes for Learning journal for many things:
+You can use the Landscapes for Learning Journal for many things:

 - to write about learning beyond schooling, that is, to record all the sorts of lessons and experiences on the landscapes beyond your formal academic life; perhaps this is where you are learning more about nature, the world, your private interests and what you are attracted to or drawn toward; people, relationships, the kind of person you want to be, your values and beliefs, and more.